 An example of a loan originator bankruptcy is Eurocent, who went bankrupt on May 9, 2018.
 Eurocent originated loans on Mintos, one of Europe’s biggest P2P lending platforms.
 The loans listed on Mintos went bad, causing investors to lose both the principal and the interest.
-Mintos is trying their best to allow investors to recover some of the money.
+Mintos is trying their to allow investors to recover some of the money.

 You need to exercise caution even when investing in loans with a buyback guarantee.

 So why should you care about Buyback Guarantees when investing in P2P Lending?

 The main benefit of a buyback guarantee is a better chance of receiving the cashflow you expect from investing in loans issued by the loan originator.
 If a loan defaults, you as an investor do not have to wait maybe years for the loan to be paid back or the default claim to settle.
 Because of this, this type of contract gives better predictability of cashflow on a short-term basis.
 Yet, there is a higher risk of reduced cashflow if the loan originator guaranteeing the buyback goes bankrupt.

 In essence, what you are doing is investing in a higher risk loan based on two pledges:

 - the borrower’s pledge to repay to the originator and

 - the originator’s buyback guarantee with the platform

 and the hope is the extra pledge makes up for the increased risk.

 The buyback guarantee basically connects the default of loans to the company who issues them.
 This removes some of the incentive structure for the loan originator to accept bad borrowers to earn a quick commission.